Media Lists: The Ultimate Buyer’s Guide

 What to look for: Rapport, vendor questions

-So you’ve had a look at what other PR and communications professionals are saying about some of the options, and looked into your shortlist candidates’ websites.
+So you’ve had a look at what other PR and communications professionals are saying about some of the media lists out there, and looked into your shortlist candidates’ websites.

 Now the fun really starts.
 It’s time to get on the phone and chat with a real-live human.